-Further, a significant display of material that may give the impression that a person must be a member of a building association to work on a project, may be a breach of the 2013 Code depending on the circumstances.
-The central consideration is whether a significant display of materials implies that membership of the association is anything other than a matter of individual choice.
+If there is a significant display of material that may give the impression that a person must be a member of a building association to work on a project, it may be a breach of the 2013 Code.
+The main consideration is whether the display suggests membership of the building association is not a personal choice.

 The presence of building association logos on posters or other material may not breach the 2013 Code.
-For example, the display of RDO calendars that bear a building association logo would not breach the 2013 Code.
+For example, the display of rostered day off (RDO) calendars that bear a building association logo would not breach the 2013 Code.

-In addition to all of the requirements of the 2013 Code listed above, code covered entities have additional responsibilities under the 2016 Code which are more stringent than the 2013 Code in respect of building association logos, mottos or indicia.
-Code covered entities must protect freedom of association in respect of building work by adopting and implementing policies and practices that ensure that people are all of the following:
+As well as all of the requirements of the 2013 Code listed above, code covered entities have more responsibilities under the 2016 Code that are stricter than the 2013 Code in regard to building association logos, mottos or indicia.
+Code covered entities must protect freedom of association in respect of building work by adopting and implementing policies and practices that ensure people are all of the following:

-- free to become, or not become, members of building associations
+- free to choose to become members of building associations

-- free to be represented, or not represented, by building associations
+- free to choose to be represented by building associations

-- free to participate, or not participate, in lawful industrial activities
+- free to choose to participate in lawful industrial activities

-- not discriminated against in respect of benefits in the workplace because they are, or are not, members of a building association.
+- not discriminated against in the workplace because they are, or are not, members of a building association.

-Examples of materials that breach the freedom of association requirements of the 2016 Code
+What displays are breaches of the freedom of association requirements of the 2016 Code?

-A code covered entity must ensure, among other things, that building association logos, mottos or indicia are not applied to clothing, property or equipment supplied by, or for which provision is made by, the employer or any other conduct which implies that membership of a building association is anything other than an individual choice for each employee.
+A code covered entity2 must ensure that building association logos, mottos or indicia are not applied to clothing, property or equipment supplied by, or for which provision is made by, the employer or any other conduct which implies that membership of a building association is not a personal choice for any employee.

-‘Logos, mottos and indicia’ can include any of the following:
+‘Logos, mottos and indicia’ which are prohibited may include any of the following: